MikeTV/PositiveTinker/_drafts/_posts/manual-word-wrap-in-c.md

 ---
-title: Manual Word Wrap in C#
 comments: true
 date: 2017-07-18 21:48
+description: ''
 layout: post
-description: ''
-tags: []
+tags:
+- C#
+title: Manual Word Wrap in C#
 ---
 C#'s *ListView* control does not support word wrap, sadly.
-The [ObjectListView](http://objectlistview.sourceforge.net/cs/index.html) wrapper control does, but each list item has to be the same height.
+The [ObjectListView](http://objectlistview.sourceforge.net/cs/index.html) wrapper control does, but each list item ends up same height.
+In one project of mine, the occasional list item will have 4-5 lines while the majority fit easily on a single row.
+How to maintain a pleasing UI but yet not hide long strings when they appear?

-Another approach is to span a long message across multiple list items.
+One approach is to span a long message across multiple list items.
 This is, for instance, the approach used by [TortoiseSVN for displaying long error messages](https://www.google.com/search?tbm=isch&q=tortoisesvn+error).
 This means we have to calculate the points at which to wrap.

 Here's a good-enough approach:
 {% highlight csharp %}
 /// <summary>
 /// Brute-force word wrap.
 Calls TextRenderer.MeasureText for each word in the text.
 Words too long to wrap will not be broken.
 /// </summary>
 /// <param name="text">Text to wrap</param>
 /// <param name="width">Width in pixels at which to wrap</param>
 /// <param name="font">Font of the control which will display the wrapped text</param>
 /// <returns>Wrapped lines.</returns>
 public static IEnumerable<string> WrapStringToPixelWidth(this string text, int width, System.Drawing.Font font) {
     if (System.Windows.Forms.TextRenderer.MeasureText(text, font).Width <= width)
     {
         yield return text;
     }
     else
     {

         var tokens = text.Split(null); // null param == "split on whitespace"

         string line = "";
         foreach (var t in tokens)
         {
             string candidate = (line + " " + t).TrimStart();
             if (System.Windows.Forms.TextRenderer.MeasureText(candidate, font).Width < width)
             {
                 // Plenty of room for the token on this line line = candidate;
             }
             else
             {
                 // Line hasn't even started and already over max?
 The token must be longer than the max length for a line.
 Put the token on its own line. if (line == "")
                 {
                     yield return t;
                 }
                 else
                 {
                     // Adding this token would put it past the bounds.
 Put the token on the next line. yield return line;
                     line = t;
                 }
             }
         }

         if (line != "")
         {
             yield return line;
         }
     }
 }
 {% endhighlight %}

 Limitations: